elistavitski/t4iss/README.md

     get_XANES(mpr,mpid=s,absorbing_atom='Ti')
 ```

-This will search for string "Li-Ti-O" in MP and retrive ids of structures less than 20 atoms in unit-cell.
+This will search for string "Li-Ti-O" in MP and retrive ids of structures
-First 5 structure will be plotted.
-Change accordingly....
+less than 20 atoms in unit-cell.
+First 5 structures will be plotted. * is
+also supported.
+For example, "*-Ti-O" will find 816 structures.
+But don't
+try to plot them....

+TODOs:
+- [ ] Add support for Windows amd MacOS.
+- [ ] Better error tolerance.
+- [ ] Compare two structures with different mpid in same plot.
+- [ ] many more.....

 ## Author